Canaccord Genuity (:) Receives Consensus Rating of “” from Brokerages

-Canaccord Genuity (:) has been assigned a consensus recommendation of “N/A” from the zero research firms that are presently covering the stock, MarketBeat reports.
+Shares of Canaccord Genuity (:) have been given a consensus rating of “N/A” by the zero ratings firms that are covering the firm, Marketbeat Ratings reports.

 Canaccord Genuity (formerly Canaccord Adams) provides equities research, sales, and trading services, and investment banking services such as securities underwriting, sales, trading, M&A advice, and industry research.
 Formed in 1969 through the merger of Weston W. Adams & Company and Harkness & Hill, the company specializes in the technology, metals, mining, life sciences, real estate, and financial services sectors.